-The regional office of DWAF is located in Mmabatho which is very distant from the Klipvoor Area.
-It should not therefore be expected that any significant support can be provided in the Feasibility Study Area.
-The DWAF regional office has however contributed actively to the Study process particularly with regard to policy matters and this input will continue to be relevant to the Feasibility Study.
+The regional office of DWAF is located at Mmabatho which is some distance from the Feasibility Study Area.
+It should not therefore be expected that any significant support can be provided in the Area.
+DWAF's regional office has however contributed actively to the Study process particularly with regard to policy matters and this input will continue to be relevant to the Feasibility Studies.

-DWAF organization development officers working in the region have a good knowledge of local communities and this can be tapped for planning and institutional development purposes.
+DWAF organisational development officers working in the region have a good knowledge of local communities and this can be tapped for planning and institutional development purposes.